bokkypoobah/TokenCardICOAnalysis/README.md

 You can view the same data in the spreadsheet by selecting Count = 1 and Ccy = SNGLS in the **All** or **SNGLS** worksheet.

+With the proper crediting calculations for SNGLS contributions, only 4.91% of the total tokens issued would be for the SNGLS contributions.
+Due to the x10 error, SNGLS contributions have resulted in 34% of tokens being issued against the SNGLS contributions.

 <br />

 ### DGD Does Not Have A x10 Error